Visual approach slope indicator: Standard VASI

 (White over Red is not possible.)

 Simple VASIs are obsolete, having been deleted from ICAO Annex 14 in 1995, however T-VASIS and AT-VASIS are still specified.
 T-VASIS is defined as twenty light units symmetrically disposed about the runway centre line in the form of two wing bars of four light units each, with bisecting longitudinal lines of six lights".
 AT-VASIS is an abbreviated form of T-VASIS, defined as "ten light units arranged on one side of the runway in the form of a single wing bar of four light units with a bisecting longitudinal line of six lights."

+Tri-color VASI

+A tri-color system consists of a single-light unit projecting a three-color visual approach path.
+Below the glide path is indicated by red, on the glide path is indicated by green, and above the glide path is indicated by amber.
+When descending below the glide path, there is a small area of dark amber.
+Pilots should not mistake this area for an “above the glide path” indication.

 Pulsating VASI

 The pulsating visual approach slope indicator (PVASI) is a system similar in purpose to a VASI, but only consists of one piece of equipment.
-It indicates the pilots height on approach with a mix of red and white, steady and pulsating light.
-Pulsating white light indicates that the aircraft is too high, whereas steady white indicates being on glide path.
+It indicates the pilot's height on approach with a mix of red and white, steady and pulsating light.
+Pulsating white light indicates that the aircraft is too high, whereas steady white indicates being on the glide path.
 Steady red light is meant to show a position only slightly below glide path, with pulsating red light being indicative of a position well below glide path.
-This type of system is less prevalent than other visual glide slope indicators like regular VASIs or PAPIs, as of May 2022 there were only 84 PVASIs installed at 51 airports and heliports in the United States and its territories according to Federal Aviation Administration data, compared to 6730 PAPIs and 623 VASIs.
+This type of system is less prevalent than other visual glide slope indicators like regular VASIs or PAPIs: as of May 2022 there were only 84 PVASIs installed at 51 airports and heliports in the United States and its territories according to Federal Aviation Administration data, compared to 6730 PAPIs and 623 VASIs.

+Dual VASI

+Some airports serving long-bodied aircraft have three-bar VASIs that provide two visual glide paths to the same runway.
+The first glide path encountered is the same as provided by the standard VASI.
+The second glide path is about 25 percent higher than the first and is designed for the use of pilots of long-bodied aircraft.